IMONST 1 REGISTRATION IS NOW OPEN!

 FAQ

-Q: The IMONST sample problems are too difficult for primary students.
+Q: The IMONST sample problems are too difficult for primary school students.

 A: That is generally correct.
 However, there are very talented primary school students (especially those with some math competition background) who would be able to do well.
 We’d like to allow them to join the IMO program, and hopefully join the IMO in future years.